• Sell Your Mineral Rights

 Notable exceptions might be the flaring of natural gas due to pipeline constraints and highly-fractioned mineral rights where there are hundreds or even thousands of mineral owners for a tract of land.

-Wells produce the largest quantity during the first couple of months, but production quickly declines - especially in horizontal wells.
-Depending on your location, at the end of the first year, your royalty check might be 50% of the initial production.
-It might even be 10%.
+Wells produce the largest quantity during the first couple of months, but production quickly declines – especially in horizontal wells.
+Depending on your location, at the end of the first year, your royalty check might be 40% of the initial production.
+It might even be 10% in some areas!

-At some point, usually, after two years, the well will "settle" and the curve will decline more slowly.
+At some point, usually after two or three years, the well will “settle,” and the curve will decline more slowly.

 When considering non-producing minerals, a mineral interest surrounded by successful offset wells will be more valuable than one poor or mediocre offset wells.